A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Waypoint - A waypoint is a small indicator below the timeline of a video when a Call to Action, Turnstile, or Annotation Link is being edited.
 The waypoint indicates where one of these will appear, and how long it will be visible.
 Waypoints can be dragged around the timeline, and will disappear after the customizations are saved.

-Wistia - Your friendly, neighborhood video hosting provider. 🏩
+Wistia - Your friendly, neighborhood video and podcast hosting provider. 🏩

 Wistia URL - The Wistia URL of your account (or subdomain) is the string of letters and numbers that appears before